top of page

 The experience of helpers

-Teachers have assessed known and expected risks for outings into the immediate neighbourhood where no transport is required.
+Kaiako have assessed known and expected risks for outings into the immediate neighbourhood where no transport is required.
 Risk assessments and management plans are drawn up before outings that require transport.
-General road and outing safety is discussed with children within the curriculum.
+General road and outing safety are discussed with tamariki within the curriculum.
 Records of outings, risk assessments and parent permission for specific outings are kept in the outings folder.
-All outings are approved by the person responsible at the centre (the manager or senior teacher).
+All outings are approved by the person responsible at the centre (the manager or senior kaiako).
 All helpers read and sign the risk management plan.

-Teachers will take a bag containing; water, cups, spare clothes, spare nappies, wet wipes, first aid kit, cell phone, suncream (in summer) and snacks on outings beyond the local community.
+Kaiako will take a list of all tamariki going on the outing and a bag containing; drinking water, cups, spare clothes, spare nappies, wet wipes, first aid kit, cell phone with a contact number for someone who is connected with the service but not going on excursion, suncream (in summer), personal medications for tamariki and adults, and snacks on outings in and beyond the local community.

-Please note – to ensure that children are safe and supervised at all times mobile phones should not be used by helpers on outings.
+Please note – to ensure that children are safe and supervised at all times mobile phones will not be used by helpers on outings.

 Travel in cars